jmw86069/venndir/venndir_todo.md

 ## fixed bugs version 0.0.11.9000

+* FIXED: `im2list()` with logical matrix input was incorrectly assigning all values.
+The `empty` argument will match the class of the input `x` to account for this mismatch.
 * FIXED: `show_zero=TRUE` is not working properly, it is always hidden.
 * FIXED: `alpha_by_counts` appears to be mis-aligned.
 * FIXED: Fix issue where directional label colors apply